brainhack-princeton/handbook/docs/content_pages/hack_pages/syllabus2020.rst

 **Preparation:**

 1. *Everybody*: Make sure you are caught up thru week 4!

 2. *Everybody*: `Download a FreeSurfer license key <https://surfer.nmr.mgh.harvard.edu/registration.html>`_ and save it in your :blue:`pygers_workshop/sample_study/code/preprocessing` directory.
 If you have previously downloaded a FreeSurfer license, you can simply save a copy of the same license file in this location.

+3. *Everybody, Optional*: If you want to get a head start on week 5 content, follow the instructions in the section titled, "Preparing to run MRIQC and fMRIPrep" in the `Week 5 notes <./workshop_notes_week5.html>`_ to (i) setup your work directory on `scratch` and (ii) edit the following scripts: `globals.sh`, `deface_template.sh`, `run_mriqc.sh`, `run_mriqc_group.sh`, `run_fmriprep.sh`.

-3. *Optional: If you are working on a non-PNI server*: If `Singularity <https://sylabs.io/singularity/>`_ is available on your server, you can use it to build your own MRIQC and fMRIPrep Singularity images that can live on your institution's server.
+4. *Optional: If you are working on a non-PNI server*: If `Singularity <https://sylabs.io/singularity/>`_ is available on your server, you can use it to build your own MRIQC and fMRIPrep Singularity images that can live on your institution's server.

 .. code-block:: bash